a crowd of tourists walking the nightlife streets of Pattaya City, Thailand

 So you go to a money exchange shop and ask for smaller bills in exchange for your larger currency notes.
 One of either two scams may occur here.

-The first scam goes like this, you give them, say, 2000 Baht, and then they give you less in smaller bills; you ask why you’ve received less money, and they state you gave them a different amount.
+The first scam goes like this: you give them, say, 2000 Baht, and then they give you less in smaller bills; you ask why you’ve received less money, and they state you gave them a different amount.

-The second scam is a trick of colors because the 100 Baht and 500 Baht notes have similar colors, the 100 Baht is red, and the 500 Baht note is purple but slightly red.
-The worker will slip in 100 Baht notes instead of 500 Baht and count them fast before you.
-When you exchange many bills and are in a rush, it’s easy to mistake the two currency notes.
+The worker will slip in 100 Baht notes instead of 500 Baht for some of the bills if not all and count them fast before you.
+When you exchange many bills and are in a rush, it’s easy to mistake the two currency notes!

-How To Avoid: Make sure to count the currency in front of them and reconfirm the amount with the worker BEFORE handing the money over
+How To Avoid: Make sure to count the currency in front of them and reconfirm the amount with the worker BEFORE handing the money over.

 classic blue tuktuk driving on the streets in Thailand